Caliper Basics

 The CALI_CXX_MARK_LOOP_BEGIN macro gets a unique identifier (mainloop_id in the example) that is referenced in the subsequent iteration marker and loop end macros, as well as a user-defined name for the loop (here: “mainloop”).

 Like other region annotations, loop and iteration annotations are meant for high-level regions, not small, frequently executed loops inside kernels.
 We recommend to only annotate top-level loops, such as the main timestepping loop in a simulation code.
-With the loop annotations in place, we can use the loop-report config to print loop performance information:

 $ ./examples/apps/cxx-example -P loop-report 5000